Blog ranking on search engines

 Having posts to be featured as snippets by Google adds to your overall website, so if you find it hard to rank for the first place, I would definitely go all in and aim at a featured snippet.

 When taking the concept of human action into the understanding of Google and other search engines, the entire game changes.
 Although the basic rules are important to follow, to truly have your content stand in the spotlight, one must think more human than machine or program.
-In my experience, finding the middle line of how I would converse with a human on an unknown topic to them, whilst also keeping to the basics that Google sets, has given the best result in Google ranking.
+In my experience, finding the middle line of two main components.
+First, how I would converse with a human on an unknown topic to them.
+And secondly, making sure to meet the basics of SEO that are set.
+This has been the best approach to getting a shot at ranking on search engines so far.